 Finally, DDOE appreciates the valuable input it has received from residents, engineers, scientists, land developers, environmentalists, and other governmental entities regarding the impacts of these amendments.
-This includes feedback from approximately two dozen training sessions and clarifying meetings with stakeholders during the first formal comment period, as well as the comments submitted on the proposed rule and Stormwater Management Guidebook (SWMG) and comments received on the revised rule and SWMG.
-(Training presentations, DDOE responses to clarifying questions, and public comments submitted during the first formal comment period are available at ddoe.dc.gov/proposedstormwaterrule).
+This includes feedback from approximately two dozen training sessions and clarifying meetings with stakeholders during the first formal comment period, as well as the comments submitted on the proposed rule and Stormwater Management Guidebook (SWMG); comments received on the revised rule and SWMG; and comments received on the second proposed rule and SWMG and Notice of Superseding Rulemaking.
+(Training presentations, DDOE responses to clarifying questions, and public comments submitted during the first formal comment period are available via ddoe.dc.gov/swregs).
 DDOE recognizes that these amendments are significant for the regulated community, for environmental stakeholders, and for the public to whom the District's waterbodies ultimately belong.
-Accordingly, DDOE gave careful consideration to this input, which is reflected in the second proposed rule SWMG.
+Accordingly, DDOE gave careful consideration to this input throughout the process and looks forward to continued input and dialogue as implementation of the final rule proceeds.